Ruairi Mackenzie (RM): Could you tell us more about how AudioTelligence uses blind signal separation to improve listening ability?

 A common complaint has been that traditional hearing aids can’t help with this as they simply amplify all sounds equally, so background noise just gets louder along with the source of interest.
 In fact many people say they actually turn off their hearing aid in noisy situations as it makes it even more difficult to listen to an individual speaker.

-, over 400 million people, 5% of the world’s population, have hearing difficulty, so the potential to deliver something that can change people’s lives is a huge opportunity, and also a huge responsibility.
+As reported previously, over 400 million people, 5% of the world’s population, have hearing difficulty, so the potential to deliver something that can change people’s lives is a huge opportunity, and also a huge responsibility.

 Although we set out 10 years ago to address the hearing assistance problem, in the meantime speech recognition and communications in general have become widespread and our ability to improve speech recognition in real-world noise is a huge opportunity, as is the ability to make it possible to use Siri or Google Assistant on a noisy street or to make a Skype call in a noisy internet café.

 We have recently deployed our IP in the cloud and so one of the great opportunities for us is to be able to offer a solution that works equally well off-board the device in a Software as a service (SaaS) model where (as in speech recognition) latency is not an issue, running in software on-board a device that has available power and performance for low latency applications, or in silicon for a mobile application where power and performance are limited.

 RM: I’ve noticed other companies integrating AI into their devices.
 What makes AudioTelligence’s machine learning capability stand out from the crowd?